CMUSTRUDEL/DIRTY/prediction-plugin/README.md

 tar -xzf pretrained_model.tar.gz
 ```

+## Use Hex-Rays script

+Open Hex-Rays, select "Script file" under the "File" menu, and select
+`prediction-plugin/decompiler/decompiler-scripts/predict_names.py`.
+Open a Pseudocode window for any function (e.g., by pressing F5).
+Use
+the "Predict variable names" action that is available from the
+right-click context menu of the Pseudocode window.

+Note that Hex-Rays must be loaded from the `dire_prediction` Conda
+environment.

 ## Create a working directory

 I start by creating a working directory with subfolders for each step of the